Spatial-context-aware deep neural network for multi-class image classification: Introduction

 Wei \emph{et al.} \cite{wei2014cnn} and Yang \emph{et al.} \cite{yang2016exploit} addressed this problem by devising a 2-stage pipeline for multi-labelling in which the model generates image patches first and then labels them.
 However, these methods overemphasize the generated patches, thereby neglecting surrounding context infomation and label dependencies.
 The idea of object localization is similar to the attention mechanism that has been successfully applied in many vision tasks \cite{zhu2017learning, Guo_2019_CVPR, wen2020multilabel, you2020crossmodality, 8682335}.
 Fig. \ref{fig:example} illustrates the importance of label dependencies, spatial and context information.
-Additionally, context has been demonstrated useful in various visual processing tasks, such as recognition and detection \cite{Zhang_2020_CVPR}.
-To make good use of these dependencies and information, a two-branch DCNN is designed, where one branch is designed to extract the spatial information of the objects and the other aims at capturing the image context information.
+Additionally, context has been demonstrated useful in various visual processing tasks, such as recognition and detection \cite{yang2021rain, ren2015learning, MOHAMMADI2020107303}.

+To make good use of these dependencies and information, a two-branch spatial-context-aware DCNN is designed, where one branch is designed to extract the spatial information of the objects and the other aims at capturing the image context information.
 The network’s label predictor follows the principle of multi-label image classification and utilizes the dependencies among labels.
 Moreover, with more contextual information, the proposed model performs well in labelling small objects that other models may not be able to capture.

+Different from existing spatial-context-aware models exploiting the context information between objects \cite{bardool2019systematic} or considering the receptive field of the shallow layers as the context information to the pixels on the deep layers of the network \cite{KONG2021107867}, the proposed method exploits the spatial context information directly on the feature maps and utilizes the feature maps around the object as the background context.
 The experimental results on two large benchmark datasets, MS-COCO and PASCAL VOC, demonstrate the effectiveness of the proposed approach compared with state-of-the-art approaches.

 The contributions of this paper are summarized as follow: 1) To make use of the spatial and context information to the object, a two-branch spatial-context-aware deep neural network is proposed for multi-label image classification problem.
 2) The proposed image-context-aware branch could well exploit both spatial and semantic information of objects.
 3) The proposed approach significantly outperforms the state-of-the-art approaches \cite{wang2016cnn, he2016deep, zhu2017learning, Guo_2019_CVPR, Chen_2019_CVPR, wen2020multilabel, wang2019multilabel, you2020crossmodality, liu2021weakly, Lanchantin_2021_CVPR} on the MS-COCO dataset \cite{lin2015microsoft} and PASCAL VOC \cite{pascal-voc-2007} dataset.